barbosaaob/projection/README.md

 # projection-python
-Abstract class for projection technique
+Abstract class for projection technique implementation.

+This class is intended to help the implementation of multidimensional projection techniques in Python.